 Day-to-day financial management can be complex and time-consuming.
 It can include making banking deposits and withdrawals, writing cheques, paying bills, making purchases, and undertaking investment decisions and transactions.
-Since many of these financial activities are personal, people often reach out to friends and family for assistance.
-In a recent CIBC poll, one in ten respondents said they are currently managing the financial affairs of an elderly, disabled or otherwise incapable family member or close friend.
-However, among respondents providing financial assistance, one third said the arrangement was not formalized in any type of documented agreement.
+Since many of these financial activities are personal, people often reach out to friends and family for assistance, often without any formalized type of documented agreement.

 When arrangements are informal, misunderstandings can be common.
-An oftenused informal arrangement involves setting up a joint account for financial transactions.
+An often-used informal arrangement involves setting up a joint account for financial transactions.
 For example, suppose Margaret was having difficulty managing her finances as she aged and wanted one of her three children to help her.
-Margaret added her son, Andrew, as a joint holder on her bank account so that he could pay her bills and withdraw cash for her ongoing purchases.
-What Margaret did not realize was that, even though she did not intend for Andrew to have the funds for his own personal use, as a joint account holder Andrew could use the bank account funds in any way that he wished and the funds would belong solely to Andrew upon her death.
+Margaret added her son, Andrew, as a joint holder on her bank account so that he could access the account to pay her bills and withdraw cash for her ongoing purchases.
+What Margaret did not realize was that, even though she did not intend for Andrew to have the funds for his own personal use, as a joint account holder Andrew could use the bank account funds in any way that he wished and the funds would belong solely to Andrew upon her death in most provinces8.
 If Margaret had formally documented her intentions, it would have been clear that Andrew's duty was to use the funds only for Margaret's expenses.
-Furthermore, with formal documentation the remaining account balance might be passed to estate beneficiaries of Margaret's choosing, which could include her other children, as well as Andrew.
+Furthermore, with formal documentation Margaret could make sure the remaining account balance pass to estate beneficiaries of Margaret's choosing, which could include her other children, as well as Andrew.

 Creating a POA is the best way to formally document how you would like someone to manage your financial affairs if you are not able to do so personally.
-Should you become incapable and are unable to express your wishes, perhaps due to an accident or mental incapacity, a POA is essential.
-Without written authorization for someone to act on your behalf, someone would have to apply to the court to appoint a trustee to manage your financial affairs, which could take weeks or even months.
-While a family member or friend can apply to be your trustee, the court will ultimately decide who fulfils this role and how your finances must be managed on your behalf.
+Should you become incapable and are unable to express your wishes, perhaps due to an accident or mental incapacity, without a power of attorney for someone to act on your behalf, someone would have to apply to the court to appoint a quardian or trustee to manage your financial affairs9.
+This could take weeks or even months.